lingeringsocket/shlurd/docs/readme.md

 A person's mate must be a person.
 If a person's mate is another person, then equivalently the first person is the second person's mate.
-Gilligan is a sailor.
-Minnow is a ship.
+Gilligan is a sailor and Minnow is a ship.
 Gilligan is Minnow's mate.
-Adam and Eve are persons.
-Adam is Eve's mate.
+Adam and Eve are persons and Adam is Eve's mate.
 ```

 ## Synonyms